Aecntrik17/HW9-node-readme/README.md

 ## Usage

 User will need to install Inquirer Package.
+User should answer the question prompts as illustrated in the demo video in the visuals section and the screen shots.

 ## Visuals